cargocultscience/nt-indicators/README.md

 yyyy-mm-dd | p1, p2, p3, p4
 yyyy-mm-dd | p1, p2, p3, p5, p6, p7
 ```
-The first line (header) of the file will always be ignored.
+* first line (header) of the file will always be ignored
-You may have as many dates as you wish in this file.
+* you may have as many dates as you wish in this file
-You may have as many levels as you wish in this file.
+* you may have as many levels as you wish in this file

 For example if we create a file "es_example_levels.csv"
 ```